petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

    This is for local testing only.
 You must understand and ensure the permissions are appropriate for your system.

-1. Get the `elasticsearch` containers IPv4 address so it can be added to Liferay's `docker run` command:
+1. Get the `elasticsearch` container's IPv4 address so it can be added to Liferay's `docker run` command:

    ```bash
    docker network inspect bridge